The Glenn Jackson Scholarship Program

-Applicants for a Glenn Jackson Scholarship must be graduating, college-bound high school seniors.
-They must be dependents of current, regular status Oregon Department of Transportation or Oregon Parks and Recreation Department employees or retirees, who have been employed with either Department.
-Scholarships are awarded annually.
+College-bound high school seniors, who are dependents of current, regular status Oregon Department of Transportation or State Parks and Recreation employees or retirees, may apply for a Glenn Jackson Scholarship.
+Scholarships are awarded annually to sons and daughters of employees who have been at their Departments for at least three years.
 Applicants must be eligible for enrollment as full-time undergraduate students at any accredited two- or four-year college.
-Jackson Scholars receive $2500 annually for four years and are subject to an annual performance review by the Oregon Student Assistance Commission.

 Eligible institutions include any two- or four-year, public or private, non-profit postsecondary institution that is eligible to participate in the federal Title IV student financial aid programs.